shawarmawithgarlicsauce/swiftcart-ui-for-ttp/README.md

-# swiftcart-ui-for-ttp
+  # Swiftcart UI Final

-This repository was uploaded in case code was to be accessed.
+  This is a code bundle for Swiftcart UI Final.

+  ## Running the code

+  Run `npm i` to install the dependencies.

+  Run `npm run dev` to start the development server.